Pinoccio/tool-serial-pcap/README.md

 serial-pcap
 ===========

+> [!IMPORTANT]
+> This tool is no longer developed here, but a followup can be found at https://github.com/matthijskooijman/serial-pcap

 This script is intended to read raw packets (currently only 802.15.4 packets prefixed by a length byte) from a serial port and output them in pcap format.